-Vine-variety cucumbers, Cucumis sativus, require a lot of space to produce a healthy, continuous crop throughout the season.
+Vine-variety cucumbers, Cucumis sativus, need a lot of space to spread out, so you can grow cucumbers with tomato cages to help keep the under control.
 Using tomato cages to train cucumbers for vertical growth gives the plants lots of breathing room, aids in the formation of perfectly straight fruits and helps keep pests and soil-borne diseases at bay.
-When garden space is at a premium, training cucumbers vertically can also free up a great deal of garden real estate.
+When space for a vegetable garden is at a premium, training cucumbers vertically can also free up a great deal of garden real estate.

 Cucumbers favor well-draining, slightly acidic soil with a pH level of 5.8 to 6.5.
 Have the soil tested to determine its exact pH level and follow the the testing laboratory's recommendations regarding the application of amendments to correct the soil's pH.
 Incorporate 1 to 2 inches of organic compost and sand into the soil to create a nutrient-rich base for the new plants.
-The Clemson Cooperative Extension recommends adding a pre-planting application of a 5-10-10 fertilizer if soil has not been tested.
+Add a pre-planting application of a 5-10-10 fertilizer if the soil hasn't been tested.

 Cucumbers, which are moderate feeders, need a dose of nitrogen fertilizer when the plants start to vine and about a week after blooms first appear.
-The University of Minnesota recommends adding 1/2 cup of a 46-0-0 fertilizer for every 25 feet of planting space.
+Add 1/2 cup of a 46-0-0 fertilizer for every 25 feet of planting space.
 Apply the fertilizer along the side of the row and approximately 4 to 6 inches from each plant.
 Additional feedings may not be necessary if the soil is enriched with organic compost.